chriha/project-cli/README.md

 project help hosts
 ```
 Whenever you change the hosts file (eg. enable, disable, add, rm), you have to run the command with
-sudo / as root. **ProjectCLI creates backups, but only keeps the last two version.**
+sudo / as root.
+> **ProjectCLI will create backups, but only keeps the last two versions.**

 ### Docker commands
 Run Docker Compose commands with your `docker-compose.yml`